MicrosoftDocs/memdocs/windows-365/nxt/enrollment-restrictions.md

 While [setting up your organization's environment to support NXT devices](deployment-overview.md), you should make sure that your environment's enrollment restrictions don't block NXT devices from enrolling in Intune.

 The first time a user signs in to their NXT, the Out of Box Experience (OOBE) joins the device to Microsoft Entra and enrolls it in Microsoft Intune for management.
-This is the first time the device is introduced to the tenant, and thus it's an Unknown device.
-After joining Microsoft Entra, it becomes a Corporate-owned device.
+This is the first time the device is introduced to Intune, and thus it's an Unknown device.
+Because the device is Microsoft Entra joined, Intune sets the ownership to Corporate-owned after the Intune enrollment process completes.

-If a [device platform restriction]() blocks personal Windows devices, the transition from unknown to corporate-owned device is prevented and Intune enrollment fails.
+If a [device platform restriction]() blocks personally-owned devices, NXT devices are prevented from completing Intune enrollment.
 To avoid this, make sure to allow NXT devices to enroll in Intune using one of the following methods:

 - [Use a Device Enrollment Manager to bypass all restrictions](/mem/intune/enrollment/device-enrollment-manager-enroll).
 - [Use an operating system SKU filter to let NXT devices enroll](#use-an-operating-system-sku-filter-to-let-nxt-devices-enroll-in-intune).
 - [Preregister NXT devices using corporate identifiers](/mem/intune/enrollment/corporate-identifiers-add#add-windows-corporate-identifiers).

-Autopilot can't be used to pre-register NXT as corporate devices.
+NXT devices don't currently support Autopilot.

 ## Use an operating system SKU filter to let NXT devices enroll in Intune

 If there's a policy that blocks personally-owned Windows devices from enrolling in Intune it will also block NXT devices.
-You can create another policy to allow NXT devices to enroll in Intune while still blocking other personally-owned Windows devices.
+You can create another policy with higher priority to allow NXT devices to enroll in Intune while still blocking other personally-owned Windows devices.

 Follow these steps to create a policy to allow NXT devices to enroll in Intune: